Empathetech-LLC/container-library/debian-flutter-max/README.md

 ## debian-flutter-max

-An image built from Empathetech's [debian-gh base](../debian-gh/Dockerfile) that includes the Flutter SDK, the Android SDK, and all required packages for linux and web development.
+An image built from Empathetech's [debian-android-sdk](../debian-android-sdk/Dockerfile) base that includes the Flutter SDK and all additional packages required for linux and web development.

 Running `Flutter doctor -v` in max returns